 I recommended having your dog checked at my hospital immediately if you noticed signs and symptoms of distemper.
 This holds true if you have different animals at home as it could spread between them.

-Treating canine distemper requires intensive care so the earlier it is detected, the better the chances of survival.
+Treating canine distemper requires intensive care so the earlier it is detected, the better the chances of survival of distemper.
 If you’re hesitant if the symptoms are distemper, below are some scenarios that warrant a visit to my hospital:

 - You have no knowledge or record of the vaccination history of your dog